Chicago police unveil long-awaited foot pursuit policy - NewsBreak

 Under the policy, the chase of Alvarez would apparently not have been allowed for two key reasons.
 First, when police chased him for a traffic violation they knew who he was and where he lived, Cook County State’s Attorney Kim Foxx told reporters in March when she announced that the officers involved in the two shootings wouldn't be charged.
 Second, officers are no longer allowed to chase on foot people who are suspected of the kind of minor offense that led to the chase.

-The policy also makes a point of reminding officers that they or their supervisors will not be criticized or disciplined for deciding against a foot pursuit or calling one off — the significance of which a law professor who has studied the department and was part of a legal team that successfully fought the city over its refusal to release video of a police shooting said can't be overstated.
+The policy also makes a point of reminding officers that they or their supervisors will not be criticized or disciplined for deciding against a foot pursuit or calling one off.

-“How do you change the culture that you have to chase those bad guys no matter what, no matter how dangerous to everyone who is around you?"
-University of Chicago Law Professor Craig Futterman said. ”You create polices that make it so you can't be disciplined, chewed out, criticized for following a policy and not engaging in an inherently dangerous act."

 Officers are also prohibited from provoking chases, such as by employing a tactic in which they speed in their squad cars toward a group of people, stop suddenly and jump out “with the intention of stopping anyone in the group who flees.”